Share the Road

 Additional Benefits of “Share the Road” license plate purchase

-- Complimentary Membership: With your purchase of a Share the Road license plate, you’ll receive a complimentary individual membership.
+- Complimentary One-Year Membership (for those who aren’t previous members of WA Bikes): With your purchase of a Share the Road license plate, you’ll receive a complimentary one-year individual membership.
 We’ll need you to let us know your Share the Road license plate number.

 - Tax Deduction: Email firstname.lastname@example.org with your name, address, and license plate number, and we’ll send you a receipt for your tax-deductible donation.